yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/basics/preview-build.md

-# Construct and preview
+# Build and preview

 Coming soon...

 <hr>

-Keep moving on to the [asset workflow](../asset-workflow/index.md) file.
+Continue on to read about [Asset workflow](../asset-workflow/index.md).